Mission & Goals

 - To enhance the contribution of the HFE discipline to global society

-Download Immediate Past President Kathleen Mosier’s Introduction to IEA here:
+Download a presentation by the Immediate Past President, Kathleen Mosier, on the IEA here:

 History of The IEA

 The founding of the IEA was preceded by discussions made at several meetings and initiatives on the part of various individuals in the middle of the last century.

-A decision to explore the feasibility of an international association was made at an EPA seminar held in Leyden, Holland, 1957.
-In 1959, the steering (preparatory) committee of the future International Ergonomics Association (IEA), which was held in conjunction with the ERS symposium, decided on the founding of the IEA.
+The decision to explore the feasibility of an international association was made at an EPA seminar held in Leyden, Holland in 1957.
+In 1959, the steering (preparatory) committee of the future International Ergonomics Association (IEA), held its first meeting in conjunction with the ERS symposium and decided on the founding of the IEA.

-In 1967, the IEA became the association of federated societies worldwide.
+In 1967, the IEA became an association of federated societies worldwide.
 It ended the period when the IEA was a society of individuals.

-In 2011, the IEA became an international not-for-profit organization in Zürich (Switzerland) pursuant to article 60 et seq of the Swiss Civil Code under the official name “The International Ergonomics Association.”
+In 2011, the IEA became an international organization based in Switzerland pursuant to article 60 et seq of the Swiss Civil Code under the official name “The International Ergonomics Association.”
 The IEA is a registered “Not For Profit Association” at the commercial register in the municipality of Thônex, Canton of Geneva, Switzerland.